The Invincible Iron Fold

 So, I finally turned to the last person I could think to ask: my mom.

 My mom and I are not currently on the best of terms.
-Two years ago, my dad walked out on us and I haven’t seen him since.
+A long, long time ago, my dad walked out on us and I haven’t seen him since.
 Good riddance; he was a jerk.
 Anyways, it didn’t really affect me and my brother, but my relationship with my mom hasn’t been the same ever since.
 We talk…sometimes.
 We watch movies…occasionally.
 We try to reconnect, but every time we think things are going good some big fight comes along and ruins it all.
 The last fight we had was about the fact that my mom didn’t think I was old enough to have a girlfriend.
 That fight has been hanging over us since the beginning of the school year, and Emily hasn’t been at my house in the same amount of time.
 And, I know my mom is doing the best she can, but sometimes…she annoys the ever-loving heck out of me.
 But, she was the last person I could go to.
 So I did.

 “Hey, um…mom?”
 I asked as I came down the stairs.
 My mom was sitting at the table balancing the checkbooks.
 My brother was playing Fortnite on the TV.
 He started shouting excitedly as he got a “Victory Royale,” whatever the heck that means.